Daniel-KM/Omeka-S-module-Access/README.md

     all reserved files (currently unsupported).
   - `auth_sso`: all users authenticated via SAML/Shibboleth (module SingleSignOn)
     have access to all reserved files.
+  - `auth_sso_idp`: users authenticated by specified identity providers have access to a list of reserved media by item sets.
   - `email_regex`: all authenticated users with an email matching a regex pattern have access to all reserved files.
 - Individual modes